 Turn your embroidery hobby into a business

-- They probably quoted quite a high price
+- they quoted you quite a high price

-- There was probably a lengthy wait to get the job done
+- you faced a lengthy wait to get the job done.

-Obviously, this does not apply to all embroidery companies and there are many fine businesses that have adapted to the changing industry.
-But there is indeed a shift to small run embroidery and this is why home-based embroidery businesses are becoming so popular.
+Obviously, this does not apply to all embroidery companies but there is indeed a shift to small-run embroidery.
+This is why home-based embroidery businesses are becoming so popular.

 You may be surprised at just how much income you may be able to make from a little embroidery each week.
 At the very least, it's a handy way to help fund your hobby and cover your out-of-pocket expenses.